egil10/riksdata/docs/analysis/DUPLICATE_CHARTS_REPORT.md

 - **Norges Bank**: 3 datasets analyzed (excluding placeholder files)

 ### Chart Display Status
-- **Total charts loaded in main.js**: 93
+- **Total charts loaded in main.js**: 91 (reduced from 93)
-- **Duplicate pairs with both charts displayed**: 2
+- **Duplicate pairs with both charts displayed**: 0 (resolved)
 - **Duplicate pairs with one chart displayed**: 4
 - **Duplicate pairs with no charts displayed**: 1

 ## Conclusion

-The analysis reveals that while there are several duplicate datasets in the cached files, most do not impact the user experience since only one chart is displayed.
-However, there are **2 critical cases** where identical data is being shown with different titles, which should be addressed to improve the website's clarity and avoid user confusion.
+The analysis revealed that while there are several duplicate datasets in the cached files, most do not impact the user experience since only one chart is displayed.
+The **2 critical cases** where identical data was being shown with different titles have been **successfully resolved** by removing the duplicate charts.
+The website now has improved clarity and no longer displays confusing duplicate data.

+### Actions Taken:
+- ✅ Removed "Business Cycle Barometer" chart (kept "Business Confidence")
+- ✅ Removed "Producer Price Index Subgroups" chart (kept "Producer Price Index Subgroups Detailed")
+- ✅ Reduced total charts from 93 to 91
+- ✅ Verified all changes are properly synchronized between main.js and index.html

 ## Files Analyzed
 - `data/cached/ssb/*.json` (126 files)